Post job

 A business manager is responsible for directing the overall operations of the company, ensuring that all employees do their tasks efficiently and accurately.
 Business managers' duties include developing strategic solutions, evaluating employees' performance, identifying business opportunities to grow, monitoring the company's expenses to meet its budget goals, implementing techniques to boost the company's revenue and profitability, and adhering to the company's legal policies and procedures.
 A business manager must have excellent leadership and interpersonal skills to supervise daily operations.

-There are some key differences in responsibilities as well.
-For example, a business development officer responsibilities require skills like "business administration," "financial services," "workplace," and "sba."
+There are some key differences in the responsibilities of each position.
+For example, business development officer responsibilities require skills like "business administration," "financial services," "workplace," and "sba."
 Meanwhile a typical business manager has skills in areas such as "powerpoint," "project management," "human resources," and "payroll taxes."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A business partner is an individual who is involved in a legal business partnership with other individuals to manage a business as co-owners.
 Business partners invest their money into the business, and each partner benefits from any profits and sustains part of any losses.
 They must file with the state in which they do business and are governed mostly by state laws.
 Business partners can also be either liable or not for the actions taken by the company.

-But both careers also use different skills, according to real business development officer resumes.
-While business development officer responsibilities can utilize skills like "business administration," "financial services," "workplace," and "sba," some business partners use skills like "analytics," "project management," "human resources," and "performance management."
+Each career also uses different skills, according to real business development officer resumes.
+While business development officer responsibilities can utilize skills like "business administration," "financial services," "workplace," and "sba," business partners use skills like "analytics," "project management," "human resources," and "performance management."

 Business owners, also known as Entrepreneurs, are responsible for their company and brand's success.
 There are many areas of responsibility when you're a business owner, such as in the aspects of planning and budgeting, arranging finances and legal documentation, and even hiring the workforce essential for the business to grow.
 However, these responsibilities will vary according to how a business owner will uphold them.
 Moreover, building a business from the ground up requires dedication and a vision and mission for the brand.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from business development officer resumes include skills like "business administration," "financial services," "workplace," and "sba," whereas a business owner might be skilled in "payroll," "business model," "real estate," and "windows. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from business development officer resumes include skills like "business administration," "financial services," "workplace," and "sba," whereas a business owner is more likely to list skills in "payroll," "business model," "real estate," and "windows. "

-Business owners are known to earn lower educational levels when compared to business development officers.
-Additionally, they're 5.2% less likely to graduate with a Master's Degree, and 0.3% less likely to earn a Doctoral Degree.
+Business owners earn the highest salary when working in the retail industry, where they receive an average salary of $63,316.
+Comparatively, business development officers have the highest earning potential in the health care industry, with an average salary of $84,162.business owners typically earn lower educational levels compared to business development officers.
+Specifically, they're 5.2% less likely to graduate with a Master's Degree, and 0.3% less likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between business development officers and directors of sales & business development, there are some differences that are important to note.
 For one, a business development officer might have more use for skills like "customer service," "business administration," "financial services," and "workplace."
-Meanwhile, some directors of sales & business development might include skills like "value proposition," "sales cycle," "revenue growth," and "leveraged" on their resume.
+Meanwhile, some responsibilities of directors of sales & business development require skills like "value proposition," "sales cycle," "revenue growth," and "leveraged. "